 An Experience Near The Vietnam Wall

 Several years ago I can’t remember when, I had a unique experience near the Vietnam Wall.
-I can’t recall if it happened on Veterans Day or Memorial Day, but the story deserves to be told and I tell it hear only to teach and to leave you , and hopefully evangelicalism with a take away.
+I can’t recall if it happened on Veterans Day or Memorial Day, but the story deserves to be told and I tell it here only to teach and to leave you , and hopefully evangelicalism with a take away.
 The Vietnam Wall is a powerful and touching memorial.
 It’s somber, moving and emotional.
 When you go there you can see a grown man cry when he sees a loved one’s name carved into stone for eternity.
 The atmosphere there is heavy and when I go there which I try and do fairly often I do so out of respect for those who gave their all to serve this country of ours.

 When I went to the wall on one late night I spent some time at the wall staring at name upon name of people who gave their life for the United States.
 After I was done I was walking away and I looked at a nearby booth and I saw a letter that jarred my attention taped to the booth.
 It was a personal letter from one man to his deceased brother.
 As I recall the following was stated in that letter.
 The man who wrote the note recalled how he didn’t support the Vietnam conflict while his brother did.
 In his own personal handwriting how talked about how foolish it was to let the conflict tear them apart.
 These two brothers became estranged in the course of time and as life happened it was never dealt with properly.
 Eventually one brother died.
 And when he died with many things unresolved it tore apart the other brother.
 The letter I read was his attempt to cleanse his soul and deal with what happened.
 In the letter the brother apologized and said that he was proud of his brother’s military service.
-He also said that he never would have let the conflict and disagreement of the war tear them apart.
+He also said that he never should have let the conflict and disagreement of the war tear them apart.
 He wrote about how he wished he could express his love in person and take back the mistakes he made in his life.
 He wanted to do so in person but it was too late and he also wrote of how hard it was to deal with the scars and pain of what happened.
 Reflecting on this now I think I read this when I was in my faith crisis.
 The letter haunted and weighed me down and gave me a lot to ponder.
 I viewed it as a lesson on what to avoid and how people should be treated.

 Issues with Evangelicals and Friendship